Emoji Democracy

 This 4-3 win uses the fewest red wizards.
 Let’s try something bigger.
 I’m not sure if I’m using the fewest wizards, but that’s what I’m trying to do.

-These 36 voters have 11 evil wizards in their midst.
+These 36 voters have 11 red emojis in their midst.
 Show how they can win the election.

 There is a 5-4 victory!